-And here it is: The Spartacus Gay Travel Index 2020!
+And here it is: The Spartacus Gay Travel Index 2020/2021!
 The year 2020 started with a huge worldwide challenge named Corona impacting not only our daily lives at home but also the travel industry specifically.
-Nevertheless, the German publisher of gay travel information and guide books, Spartacus, released today its annual Gay Travel Index with a detailed ranking of 202 (+5 countries) countries worldwide and their LGBTQ+ and gay-friendliness.
-The 8th edition by the Berlin-based publisher gives lesbian, gay, trans and queer travelers information about how gay-friendly a country and, therefore, a holiday destination is according to several ranking factors and criteria.
+Nevertheless, the German publisher of gay travel information and guidebooks, Spartacus, released today its annual Gay Travel Index with a detailed ranking of 202 (+5 countries) countries worldwide and their LGBTQ+ and gay-friendliness.
+The 8th edition by the Berlin-based publisher gives information for lesbian, gay, trans, and queer travelers about how gay-friendly a country and, therefore, a holiday destination is according to several ranking factors and criteria.
 LGBTQ+ and gay travelers can use this information as a guideline to prepare for their gaycation as well as taking the index ranking as an indicator for choosing the holiday destination regarding the local LGBTQ+ rights.

 Most LGBT-friendly travel countries: Sweden, Canada & Malta

-Another novelty in the Gay Travel Index 2020 is the separate ranking of the individual states of the United States of America.
+Another novelty in the Gay Travel Index 2020/2021 is the separate ranking of the individual states of the United States of America.
 Thereby, the US state of California made it all the way to the top with a total of 11 out of 13 possible points.
-The Spartacus Gay Travel Index sees the reasons especially in the colorful LGBTQ+ culture and infrastructure of the state as well as the excellent legal situation.
+The Spartacus Gay Travel Index sees the reasons, especially in the colorful LGBTQ+ culture and infrastructure of the state as well as the excellent legal situation.
 With this, California outstripped the states of Nevada and New York with one point.
-At the bottom of the ranking Spartacus finds the US state of Ohio.
+At the bottom of the ranking, Spartacus finds the US state of Ohio.

 Some favorite destinations remain UNfriendly

-Thailand for example, that could increase its ranking from 47 to rank 20 in 2019, makes steps backwards in the 2020 edition of the Gay Travel Index.
-And although, we recognized first steps in changing the LGBTQ+ rights in Japan, looking at the legal situation for queer travelers, the Asian country remains in the midfield of the ranking on rank 65 together with Angola.
-We also published some articles in the past weeks and month about popular travel destinations and the situation of the local LGBTQ+ community:
+Thailand, for example, which could increase its ranking from 47 to rank 20 in 2019, makes steps backward in the 2020 edition of the Gay Travel Index.
+And although we recognized the first steps in changing the LGBTQ+ rights in Japan, looking at the legal situation for queer travelers, the Asian country remains in the midfield of the ranking on rank 65 together with Angola.
+We also published some articles in the past weeks and month about popular travel destinations and about the local LGBTQ+ community:

 - LGBTQ+ rights in Vietnam